 To do it, simply touch and hold the tiny refresh button at the top right and choose Request Desktop Site.
 Alternately, hit the Share icon and then choose Request Desktop Site in the share sheet.

 Unfortunately, there is no quick way to go back to the mobile version.
-To do so, you need to head over to Settings app → scroll down and tap on Safari.
+To do so, you need to head over to the Settings app → scroll down and tap on Safari.
 Now, hit Advanced and tap on Website Data.

 Then, find the specific site which desktop version you had requested.
 After that, swipe left from right on the website data and hit the Delete button.
 Now, you will see the mobile version of the site in the web browser.